Alexandru-Danesc/clasa-a-9-a-fizica/README.md

-9th-graders lessons, according to the national Romanian curriculum.
+9th-graders mechanics lessons, according to the national Romanian curriculum.